Love your bell tent

 As zips receive regular wear and tear you need to pay special attention to their

 care.
-Brushing your tents zippers with a clean, dry toothbrush can help to keep
+Brushing the zippers of your tent with a clean, dry toothbrush can help to keep

 DO NOT FORCE ZIPPERS!